mthaichi/bf-secret-file-downloader/readme.txt

 = How does the automatic directory creation work? =

 The plugin automatically creates secure directories with unique names when activated.
-These directories are protected with index.php files to prevent direct access and have unique names for additional security.
+These directories are protected with .htaccess and index.php files to prevent direct access and have unique names for additional security.

 = Is it compatible with multisite? =